 So, what leads to so many mistakes?
 Researchers have pointed to numerous potential causes of the alarming prevalence of medical malpractice.
 These include everything from inadequate supervision of inexperienced residents to physician fatigue and hospital overcrowding.
 But, regardless of the cause, if you are suffering or a loved one has lost their life due to medical malpractice, you owe it to yourself and your family to stand up for your legal rights.

 Speak with an Attorney about Your NJ Medical Malpractice Claim

-At Law Offices of Jeffrey S. Hasson, P.C., we represent medical malpractice victims and their families throughout Union City and Hudson County, New Jersey.
-For a free, no-obligation consultation about your case, call our offices at (201) 254-8484or contact us online today.
+At the Law Offices of Jeffrey S. Hasson, P.C., we represent medical malpractice victims and their families throughout Union City and Hudson County, New Jersey.
+For a free, no-obligation consultation about your case, call our offices at (201) 928-0300 or contact us online today.